-16. Information about any change of address or phone number must be immediately given to the school office and change noted down in the diary.
+16. Information about any change of address or phone number must be immediately given to the school office and change recorded in the diary.

-1. All students must know that in case of any emergency outside school,you may dial 100 for help (Prefix 0657 of using a mobile no.)
+1. All students must know that in case of any emergency outside school, you may dial 100 for help (prefix 0657 when using a mobile no.)